iqbalyarkhan/old-website/content/2020-02-06--Hash-Tables.md

 Approach 1: Choose a word from the array and then iterate over the array to find an occurrence and keep updating the closest distance on each find.
 This takes $O(N)^2$ time.

 Approach 2: Maintain a variable that keeps track of minimum distance seen (initially equal to array size).
-Also, have a hash table that adds a word to the list if not found with a value equal to the latest index of the array.
+Also, have a hash table that adds a word to the list if not found with a value equal to the current index of the array.
 Then, when the word is found again, check in hash table the last index the word was seen.
 Subtract the last index value and the current index and see if this answer < minimum distance variable.
 If so, update the minimum distance variable.
 If not, update the hash table with the last index for the current word and continue.
 You can also save the distance and the word in a struct like I've done in the solution below:

 ```cpp
 struct wordAndDistance{